Counting gluings of octahedra: Gluings of octahedra

 Colored triangulations have a major combinatorial advantage: they can be represented by graphs with colored edges.
 The graph corresponding to a triangulation is simply obtained by taking the 1--skeleton of the dual.
 The 1--skeleton of the dual to a colored tetrahedron is simply a vertex with four incident edges (one for each triangle).
 Each edge is dual to a triangle and therefore comes with a color, as represented by the dashed edges of Figure \ref{fig:ColoredTet}.
 As shown in Figure \ref{fig:GluingTet}, the gluing of two tetrahedra along a triangle of color $a$ is represented dually by an edge joining the two vertices dual to the tetrahedra.
 That edge carries the color $a$ of the triangle.

-This way one obtains graphs which are: bipartite (due to gluings of tetrahedra with opposite orientations) with black and white vertices, regular of degree $4$ (since a tetrahedron has four triangles), and such that the four colors are incident exactly once to each vertex.
+This way one obtains graphs which are: bipartite with black and white vertices, regular of degree $4$ (since a tetrahedron has four triangles), and such that the four colors are incident exactly once to each vertex.
 We simply call those graphs \emph{colored graphs} in the remaining.
-Thanks to the edge coloring, a colored graph has all the information necessary to reconstruct the corresponding colored triangulation.
-In particular, cells of dimension $3-k$ labeled by $k$ colors $a_1, \dotsc, a_k$ are represented in the graph as maximally connected components whose edges only have the colors $a_1, \dotsc, a_k$.
+Thanks to the edge coloring, a colored graph has all the information necessary to reconstruct the corresponding colored triangulation, called the pseudo--complex associated to the graph in crystallization theory.
+In particular, cells of dimension $3-k$ labeled by $k$ colors $a_1, \dotsc, a_k$ are represented in the graph as maximally connected components whose edges only have the colors $a_1, \dotsc, a_k$ (called $k$-residues in crystallization theory).

 A \emph{bubble} is a maximally connected sub--graph with the colors 1, 2, 3, but not 0.
 Obviously, all colored graphs are obtained by considering arbitrary (finite) subsets of bubbles and adding the color 0 to connect white to black vertices.
 Colored graphs with constrained bubbles are a generalization of combinatorial maps with constrained face degrees.
 A bubble can be seen as a building block and one is interested in the universality classes of the triangulations obtained by gluing bubbles which are chosen in a finite set.